hackclub/winter/whatwareweb.md

 ## Summary

 I am going to build a simple stereo amplifier.
 This amplifier will be able to play audio from a CD player, smartphone, TV, etc. on various speakers I have salvaged from broken electronics.
-I am excited because I really enjoy listening to and making music but currently have some old cheap computer speakers, and this amplifier would have much higher sound quality.
+I am excited to build this because I really enjoy listening to and making music but currently have some old cheap computer speakers, and this amplifier would have much higher sound quality.

 ## Plan